lacanoid/datalink/ROADMAP.md

 - update link=dlnewcopy(link) for on unlink delete looses file
 - datalinker: permissions are wrong on restored files
 - dl_linked_files status not updating to ERROR
+- multiple updates with write_text() in one transaction fail

 Todo
 ====